LimaoC/neural-network-old/content/statistics/sample-space.md

 ## Definition
 The set $\Omega$ of all possible outcomes of an experiment or random trial is called the *sample space*.

-Subsets of the sample space are known as [events](statistics/event.md).